 The selection of the test material should be motivated by the experimental question addressed in the study.
 For example, the content of the test sequences (sport, drama, film, etc.) and their spatiotemporal and depth characteristics should be representative of the programmes delivered by the service under study.

+[b-Pinson] provides guidance on choosing suitable scenes for 3D subjective tests.

 6.1 Visual comfort